sabrinasaven/sabrinaplaystheharp/README.md

 Repertoire link — the arrow (→) has been removed; only the download icon appears next to "View my full repertoire" now.
 Color customization guide — see below.
 What to replace before going live
 1. Images
 Every placeholder photo lives in `images/` and is clearly marked in `index.html` with a `REPLACE ME` comment just above the `<img>` tag:
 `hero-placeholder.JPG` — Home section hero photo.
-Landscape 4:3 ratio
-(e.g. 1600×1200px, or any multiple of that ratio).
-It always displays at exactly this ratio, full width, edge-to-edge, filling the frame completely.
+Displays at its natural size, full width.
+Use a landscape 4:3 photo (e.g. 1600×1200px, or any multiple of that ratio) so it renders at exactly that ratio.
 `about-placeholder.jpg` — About section portrait (portrait 4:3, i.e.
 3:4 width:height — e.g. 900×1200px)
 `weddings-placeholder.jpg` — Weddings & Events photo (portrait 4:3)